codelandcz/GunLicenceTester/README.md

 Introduction
 ============

-GunLicenceTester is a way how to prepare for gun licence exams.
+GunLicenseTester is a way how to prepare for gun License exams.

 Supported systems
 =================